abi-alice/ifcsp-cyber-quiz/README.md

 ## Design
 ### Functional Requirements
-- The application will display a window titled "Cyber Security Quiz".
-- The background colour of the window will be #afeeee.
-- The dimensions of the application window will be 900x700 pixels
+- The application will raise awareness of basic cyber security.
 - The application will allow the user to input their name.
 - The application will read questions and answers from a CSV.
 - The application will store results, user's name, and timestamp in another CSV.